 The industry’s economic impact goes beyond some of the more obvious sources.
 The ripple effect of beer benefits agriculture, manufacturing, construction, transportation and many other businesses whose livelihood depends on the beer industry.

-Directly and indirectly, the beer industry employs more than 2.2 million Americans.
+Directly and indirectly, the beer industry employs nearly 2.23 million Americans.
 To understand the scale of those jobs, we have to look at just how many businesses employ individuals within the beer industry.

 The U.S. brewing industry includes more than 4,000 breweries and beer importers and 4,760 wholesale distributors.
 More than 134,000 people work for distributors and more than 915,000 work for retail outlets selling beer.